 Example

 Evenett, Simon J., and Johannes Fritz.
 "The Tide Turns?
 Trade, Protectionism and Slowing Global Growth."
-The 18th Global Trade Report, CEPR Press, London, 12 november 2015. http://www.globaltradealert.org/reports/21.
+The 18th Global Trade Report, CEPR Press, 12 November 2015. http://www.globaltradealert.org/reports/21.

-Citations of unpublished interviews that are part of the research process should include: the names of both the interviewee and the interviewer; brief identifying information, if appropriate; the place and/or date of the interview (who may simply be "the author"); the location of the transcript or recording.
+Citations of unpublished interviews that are part of the research process should include: the names of both the person being interviewed and the interviewer; brief identifying information, if appropriate; the place and/or date of the interview; the location of the transcript or recording.

 If the bibliography includes all the works cited in the notes, the notes citations may be shortened.
 Subsequent citations to sources already given in full should be shortened wherever possible.
 The most common abbreviation consists of the author's surname and the main title of the cited work, usually abbreviated if it is longer than four words.